 What to do in Positano

-Gateways to Positano are all about relaxing and reconnecting with nature.
+Getaways to Positano are all about relaxing and reconnecting with nature.
 One-day trips are most likely not enough to explore the village’s beaches, hiking trails and historic center.

 Due to its topography and easily accessible coves, Positano attracts many sports enthusiasts who are interested in climbing and water sports, such as diving.
 Boat tours around the coast of Positano are also available, which is a great way to sit back and enjoy the unparalleled beauty of the Amalfi Coast.